Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Introduction

-Our systematic literature review contributes with new key aspects to the existing ones.
-First, we include a large set of 244 resources resulting from subsequent exploration and writing covering the literature until March 2024.
-Second, different from other literature reviews, such as \citep{JiLFY23}, we select our main publications systematically.
-Rather than choosing specific sub-fields and techniques \citep{LiTZN22a, ZhaoZLT23a}, we adopt a bottom-up approach and infer the most relevant sub-tasks, datasets, evaluation procedures, and associated challenges in text generation.
-Finally, we dedicate a specific analysis to open challenges in text generation that can explored in the near future, helping to inform researchers in the field about which research gaps are interesting to work on.
+Our literature review contributes to the existing literature by its recency, breadth of coverage across tasks, and systematic retrieval of papers.
+First, we include a large set of 257 resources resulting from subsequent exploration of the text generation field, covering the literature until December 2025.
+Second, unlike other literature reviews, such as \citet{JiLFY23}, we systematically select our primary publications and document each step in the selection process.
+Rather than choosing specific subfields preemptively \citep{LiTZN22a, ZhaoZLT23a}, we adopt a bottom-up approach and infer the subtasks, evaluation procedures, and associated challenges in text generation through a systematic search, adding supplementary works at a later stage during writing.
+While other literature reviews focus on more technical characteristics (e.g., architectures \citep{GoyalKS23, TayDBM20, LinWLQ21, 10433480}), we provide a comprehensive investigation of text generation sub-tasks, their concomitant solutions, and remaining problems.
+Specifically, we differ from \citet{GoyalKS23}, who outline technical procedures for generating text and explain statistical methods, deep learning, transformer-based models, and encoding techniques.
+While they also mention some task-specific challenges, they do not provide a comprehensive overview focused on text-to-text tasks, including overall challenges of text generation as we do.
+We further add to their contribution by quantifying the impact and application of commonly employed evaluation metrics within the scientific community. \citet{TayDBM20, LinWLQ21} exclusively review Transformers, whereas we focus specifically on text-generation sub-tasks and use a bottom-up approach to infer commonly employed techniques.
+Finally, we dedicate a specific analysis to open challenges in text generation that can be explored in the near future, thereby informing researchers in the field about which research gaps are most promising to pursue.